 The full length of the treatment will typically last around 40 – 60 minutes, including administering anaesthetic and dressing the area after

 What are the advantages of Cryosurgery over other treatment options, such as excision surgery?

-Unlike conventional Morton’s neuroma surgery cryosurgery can be performed in a clinic, and there is virtually no risk of the patient developing a stump neuroma following treatment.
-Cryotherapy also has a much shorter recovery period than other treatment options, and has an extremely high success rate.
+Unlike Morton’s neuroma excision surgery, Cryosurgery can be performed in a clinic, and there is virtually no risk of the patient developing a stump neuroma following treatment.
+Cryosurgery also has a much shorter recovery period than other treatment options, and has an extremely high success rate.

 Is cryosurgery treatment for Morton’s neuroma painful?

 A small percentage of patients experience mild discomfort whilst having local anaesthetic injection.
 This generally lasts a few seconds.
 Once the local anaesthetic has been administered there is no pain felt during the treatment.